Bogala/langton-ant-dojo/STEP_4.md

   });
 });
 ```
-move steps tests from App to reducer
+Move step tests from App to reducer:
 ``` jsx
 import { MainState, Ant, default as  reducer } from './reducer';
 import { Action } from 'redux';